calico/scBasset/README.md

                         whether to output cpu memory usage.
 ```

-### 3. data post-processing.
+### 5. data post-processing.
 See the tutorial [Get cell embeddings](https://github.com/calico/scBasset/blob/main/examples/PBMC_multiome/evaluate.ipynb) for how to get cell embedding and denoised accessibility profiles from a trained scBasset model.

 See the tutorial [Motif scoring](https://github.com/calico/scBasset/blob/main/examples/PBMC_multiome/score_motif.ipynb) for how to score motifs on a per cell basis using motif injection method.
 For motif injection, we first generated dinucleotides shuffled background sequences, and inserted motif of interest to the center of those sequences.
 We provided such sequences for motifs in the MEME Suite CIS-BP 1.0 [Homo sapiens motif collection](https://meme-suite.org/meme/db/motifs) at [Homo_sapiens_motif_fasta](https://storage.googleapis.com/scbasset_tutorial_data/Homo_sapiens_motif_fasta.tar.gz).
 To score on additional motifs, follow make_fasta.R in the tarball to create dinucleotide shuffled sequences with and without motifs of interest.

-See the tutorial [ISM](https://github.com/calico/scBasset/blob/main/examples/ISM/ism.ipynb) for performing in silico saturation mutagenesis on an example peak of interest.
+See the tutorial [ISM_visualization](https://github.com/calico/scBasset/blob/main/examples/ISM/ism.ipynb) for performing in silico saturation mutagenesis on an example peak of interest, and visualizing the ISM scores aggregated by cell type.
+See tutorial [ISM_PWM](https://github.com/calico/scBasset/blob/main/examples/ISM/motif_analysis.ipynb) for computing Pearson correlation between ISM and motif match.

 ## Basenji
 scBasset provides a fixed architecture that we experimented to perform best on scATAC datasets.
 The key components of scBasset architecture come from [Basenji](https://github.com/calico/basenji).
 Although scBasset can work as a stand-alone package, we strongly suggest installing [Basenji](https://github.com/calico/basenji) if you want to experiment with alternative archictures.
 See [link](link) as an example of how to create a Json file and instruct Basenji to train a scBasset model.